With the great progress in AI for generation, there is growing interest in AI for verification (✓ or ✗) to trigger human intervention where needed.

 Source and translationOutput

-So a successful system is not just a raw scoring model, but more like a self-driving car app like Waymo.
+So a successful system is not just a model outputting raw scores, but more like a self-driving car app like Waymo.
 It creates concrete value, safely and simply, despite lots of complexity under the hood.

-It takes responsibility for keeping human quality, from calibrating thresholds across tens of thousands of combinations of language and content type, to evaluation, guardrails, automatic post-editing, transparent monitoring and managing the whole lifecycle of data and models.
+ModelFront actually takes responsibility for keeping human quality.
+That includes calibrating thresholds across tens of thousands of combinations of language and content type, evaluation, guardrails, automatic post-editing, transparent monitoring and managing the whole lifecycle of data and models over years.

-How the quality estimation component fits into a production system for AI to check and fix AI translations and trigger human intervention where needed
+In a production system for AI to check and fix AI translations and trigger human intervention where needed, quality estimation is inside the quality prediction model.

 - system